zio/zio/docs/usecases/testing.md

 _Running tests_

-When all of our test are constructed we need to have a way to actually execute them.
+When all of our tests are constructed, we need to have a way to actually execute them.
 Your first stop is the `zio.test.DefaultRunnableSpec` which accepts a single suite that will be executed.
-A single suite might seem to be limiting but as it was already said suit can hold any number of other suites.
+A single suite might seem to be limiting but as it was already said suites can hold any number of other suites.
 You may structure your tests like this:

 ```scala
 val suite1 = suite("suite1") {